Here’s some common questions and answers about the 10 Trail Challenge:

 - You will strictly follow all other federal, provincial and municipal COVID-19 guidelines.

 No, once you’ve signed up for your Challenge you’re already registered to participate.
 This is a virtual event so you can do the activities in your Challenge in any order and at any time you like.
-As you complete each activity go to your RaceRoster account to submit your time or distance.
+You can access the challenge and all related materials by clicking “Sign in” in the menu at the top of the page.

 We encourage you to bring a phone for safety purposes in case you need to call someone for any reason while you’re out and about (although we can’t guarantee there will be cell phone coverage on all trails).
 We expect many people will time themselves using a fitness app on their phone (or phone-connected smartwatch) but that’s not required.
 If you want to take photos and post to Facebook or Instagram (with hashtag #chilland thrill) you’ll need a phone or camera.

-- Bring your favorite hiking gear (hiking boots or runners, hat, sunglasses, hiking poles, backpack, etc)
+- Bring your favorite walking, hiking or jogging gear (footwear, hat, jacket, sunglasses, backpack, etc)

 - Drinks and snacks